saleguas/context_menu/README.md

 | DRIVE                | HKEY_CURRENT_USER\\Software\\Classes\\Drive\\shell                 | Opens on the drives(think USBs)          |

 # Important notes

--   ~~The code can sometimes be really weird when it comes to admin rights on Windows.
-The `compile()` method will automatically prompt for admin rights if required, but this can cause issues sometimes.~~ Admin rights no longer required as of version 1.2.0.

 -   Almost all of the errors I've encountered in testing were when the code and the functions were in the same file.
 You should make a separate file for the code or surround it with `if __name__ == '__main__':`.